Library Tips for Nursing Students

 eBook databases provide the student with full-text titles in the field of nursing and nursing-related subjects.
 You can read or download the book.
 You may also have the ability to print a limited number of pages for your reference.
 There are thousands of titles that are available through the following databases:

-eBook titles that are owned by the library have a direct link in the library catalog.
+*eBooks titles owned by the library have a direct link in the library catalog.

 Use the Databases: Reference